 Find NCI-designated Cancer Centers; also offers good information on cancer, its treatment, and many other cancer-related topics

 Toll-free number: 1-800-994-6610

 Offers “Quality Check,” a guide to US hospitals.
-Go right to www.qualitycheck.org, or call 630-792-5800 to get information about the quality and safety of accredited organizations.
+Go right to www.qualitycheck.org, or call 630-792-5800 to get information about the quality and safety of Joint Commission accredited organizations.

 Toll-free number: 1-800-458-6223

-Web site has a list of Children’s Oncology Group (COG) facilities by state.
-Also offers information on childhood cancer.
+Website has a list of Children’s Oncology Group (COG) facilities by state.
+Also offers information on childhood cancers.

 No matter who you are, we can help.
 Contact us anytime, day or night, for cancer-related information and support.
 Call us at 1-800-227-2345 or visit www.cancer.org.

 American Society of Clinical Oncology.
-Find an Oncologist.
-Accessed at www.cancer.net/patient/Publications+and+Resources/Find+an+Oncologist on July 12, 2012.
+The Cancer Care Team.
+Accessed at www.cancer.net/navigating-cancer-care/cancer-basics/cancer-care-team on June 20, 2014.